 As TINE’s EA team sources data points for change projects, it emphasizes usefulness over completeness.
 Instead of tracking every possible variable within the organization’s ecosystem, they focus on the ones that will influence the main pain points of the business (such as visibility, transparency, and change) and using that to drive their EA process.

-Still, securing that information for an organization as expansive as TINE is no small undertaking, which is why collecting it by hand isn’t practical.
+Still, securing that information for an organization as expansive as TINE is no small undertaking, so collecting it by hand isn’t practical.
 The time it would take to collect initially and maintain over time would be a significant waste of the EA team’s bandwidth.
-By the time the team secures all that information, the data collected at the start of the process may be outdated and skew the results of the change project.
+When the team secures all that information, the data collected at the start of the process may be outdated and skew the results of the change project.

-Ardoq’s distributed data collection capabilities make it so that users spend less time establishing and maintaining data sets and more time putting them to use.
+Ardoq’s distributed data collection capabilities make users spend less time establishing and maintaining data sets and more time using them.
 Each architect in the enterprise monitors a designated IT domain that they are responsible for keeping updated.
-With Ardoq Surveys, data collection is transformed into a lightweight, continuous process in which system owners can enter their respective data into the system with ease.
-This enables the entire team to get sooner to work putting that information to use.
+With Ardoq Surveys, data collection is transformed into a lightweight, continuous process in which system owners can easily enter their respective data into the system.
+This enables the entire team to get to work putting that information to use.

 “The first thing you notice about Ardoq is that it seems to be more flexible and agile than [other platforms], which are more rigid.
 [With other platforms] their way is the only way.”